States

 MichiganEcosystem

-River/streamThe Crystal River Fish Passage and Restoration Project will replace a severely undersized stream crossing structure structure
+River/streamThe Crystal River Fish Passage and Restoration Project has been successfully completed, replacing a severely undersized stream crossing structure structure

 Something temporarily or permanently constructed, built, or placed; and constructed of natural or manufactured parts including, but not limited to, a building, shed, cabin, porch, bridge, walkway, stair steps, sign, landing, platform, dock, rack, fence, telecommunication device, antennae, fish cleaning table, satellite dish/mount, or well head.

-Learn more about structure that is blocking off 2.1 miles of pristine habitat and is impacting riparian riparian
+Learn more about structure that previously blocked access to 2.1 miles of pristine habitat and adversely affected riparian riparian

 Definition of riparian habitat or riparian areas.

 Learn more about riparian wetlands and stream substrates for over 2,000 linear feet.
-The affected section of the river flows through the Sleeping Bear Dunes National Lakeshore, containing state-listed freshwater mussels and species of fish including northern pike, white sucker, smallmouth bass, largemouth bass, and yellow perch.
-This section of river experiences over 15,000 recreational watercraft trips per season and carrying vessels over this stream crossing risks collisions with motor vehicles, while putting excess stress on the stream bed and stream banks.
+This section of the river flows through the Sleeping Bear Dunes National Lakeshore and is home to state-listed freshwater mussels as well as various fish species, including northern pike, white sucker, smallmouth bass, largemouth bass, and yellow perch.

 Project Quick Facts: